hoytpr/git-beginner/index.md

-# git-beginner
+# GIT for Beginners

 Maintainers have hard times with improperly formatted lesson PRs

-It would be nice to have a page explaining the process for making a clean, up-to-date repo.
+These pages contain information about the process for making a clean, up-to-date repo.

 This also has a little about how GitHub really works just to help beginners.